AlexanderHolmes0/Visualize_Metrics/README.md

 - **Classification Metrics:** Calculate and visualize essential classification metrics such as accuracy, precision, recall, and F1 score.
 Understand how these metrics are influenced by the confusion matrix.

-- **ROC Curve Analysis:** Visualize the ROC curve to assess the trade-off between sensitivity and specificity.
+- **ROC Curve Analysis:** Visualize the ROC curve to assess the trade-off between sensitivity (True Positive Rate) and 1 - specificity (False Positive Rate).
 Determine the model's ability to distinguish between classes at various threshold levels.

 ## Usage